dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 .. _`download the overloaded module`: ../_static/overloading/normalise_overloaded.py

 That's it!
-Now we are ready to use our function :py:data:`normalise` with fenics-adjoint.
+Now we are ready to use our function :py:data:`normalise` with dolfin-adjoint.
 Let us perform a taylor test to see if it works:

 .. literalinclude:: ../_static/overloading/tutorial9_overloading.py